imarranz/data-science-workflow-management/README.md

 dependencies:
   - alabaster=0.7.12=py_0
   - anyio=3.3.4=py37h03978a9_0
+  - ...
 ```

-If we want to reproduce the analysis we can create or reproduce the same environment
+If we want to reproduce the analysis we can create or reproduce the same environment.

 ```